 We are currently investigating whether and how to authorize additional permissions, limiting the impact on end users from both a privacy and a usability perspective.
 We request feedback on any use cases that may not be met by this set of permissions.

-As explained in the SDK permissions section of this document, the SDK Runtime would have its own isolated memory space by virtue of having its own process.
+The SDK Runtime would have its own isolated memory space by virtue of having its own process.
 This structure by default would deny the SDK access to the app's memory space, and the application would similarly not be able to access the SDK's memory space.
 We propose keeping this default behavior to keep aligned with the principle of least privilege.

 This proposal intends to balance the need for SDKs to access storage for their normal operation and minimize cross-app and across-process tracking using persistent storage.
 We are proposing the following update to how storage is accessed today: